openbmc/docs/designs/bmc-boot-ready.md

 ## Background and References

-The mailing list discussion can be found [here][1].
+The [mailing list discussion][1] can be found.
 The BMC currently has three major [state][2] management interfaces in a system.
 The BMC, Chassis, and Host.
 Within each state interface, the current state and requested state are tracked.

 The [BMC][3] state object is considered `Ready` once the systemd `multi-user.target` has successfully started all if its services.